ChairBorn/DirectLink/README.md

 ### FrontEnd Structure and Deployment

-To create your Project `npx create-react-app directlink-web [you can rename this]`
+To create your Project:
+`npx create-react-app directlink-web [you can rename this]` `cd directlink-web`
+`npm install axios react-router-dom`